Although seemingly similar in approach, phishing and spear-phishing are two distinct methods of online malicious attacks. In the process of phishing

 The first step to protecting your online accounts is to create and implement complex, intelligent passwords that would be extremely difficult for anyone other than yourself to figure out.
 Furthermore, users are urged to avoid using one password or nearly identical passwords with slight modifications across all owned online accounts.
-Reused passwords or minorly varied passwords make a potential hacker’s job much less difficult.
-In this situation, if a single password is obtained by a malicious actor, they can successfully gain access to any number of that specific user’s accounts.
+Reused passwords or minorly varied passwords make a potential phishing hacker’s job much less difficult.
+In this situation, if a single password is obtained by a malicious phishing actor, they can successfully gain access to any number of that specific user’s accounts.
 Thus, all of the passwords a user creates should be unique and elaborate, as well as specific to each particular platform.
 The most secure passwords will include elements like numbers, random phrases, and both capital and lowercase letters.

 Update Software Regularly

 Another way to avoid both general phishing and spear-phishing is to stay on top of any and all software updates.
 Users are strongly encouraged to frequently perform software updates, specifically when notified of a new software update by their software provider.
 This is because many software updates also contain software security updates, which help to secure systems and provide safeguards against common attacks and improve spam detection.
 To ensure that software is always as up to date as possible, users are advised to enable automatic software updates when given the option to do so.